-The International Association of Cape Horners is for sailors who have rounded Cape Horn.
-The rounding of the Horn will have been part of a non-stop passage under sail of at least 3000 nautical miles.
-Their course must have passed through the latitude of fifty degrees south both west and east of Cape Horn.
+Membership of the IACH is open to sailors who have rounded Cape Horn under sail.
+The rounding of the Horn will have been part of a long non-stop ocean voyage without the use of an engine.
 More detailed information is available on the Membership pages of this site.

 After nearly a year at sea, 81 year old Queenslander Bill Hatfield is tonight the oldest person to sail solo, non-stop and unassisted around the world.

 Captain Adrian Small, HMS Warrior, 22nd November, 2015

 "Sailing Into History" - Sir Robin Knox-Johnston FRIN re-lives